seoyeon0203/seoyeon0203/README.md

 - Html, Css
 - C

+📫 How to reach me: seoyeon784@gmail.com

 <!--
-- 🌱 I’m currently learning Java, Python
+- 🌱 I’m currently learning ...
 - 🔭 I’m currently working on
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...